ga4gh/refget/docs/decision_record.md

 Additional attributes can be requested to be added to the schema via opening an issue on the sequence collection specification GitHub repo.
 These will be labeled "schema-term".

 The set of open issues with this tag can be viewed as an extended seqcol schema that includes all attributes proposed by the community.
-It is recommended that implementers monitor this set to increase forward interoperability.
+We RECOMMEND implementers monitor this set to increase forward interoperability.

 ### Rationale